Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Darboux covariance and canonical transformations

 In Ref.~\cite{Lenzi:2021njy} (see also Ref.~\cite{Lenzi:2024tgk}) the full picture for gravitational perturbations of spherically symmetric BHs has been obtained and the role of DTs as symmetries of the equations has been shown.
 It has been found that, in each parity sector, there are actually infinite possible master equations describing the dynamics of the perturbations and that all of them are related by DTs.
 Therefore, there is an infinite tower of isospectral master equations for each parity while each parity sector is also isospectral to the other.
-This is the hidden symmetry which has been called Darboux covariance~\cite{Lenzi:2021njy}.
-The physical implications on the spectrum in the interior case, or even in the exterior for effective backgrounds that are not genuine vacuum solutions in GR, will have to be analyzed in detail in future works.
+This is the hidden symmetry that has been called Darboux covariance~\cite{Lenzi:2021njy}.
+The physical implications on the spectrum in the interior case, or even in the exterior for effective backgrounds that are not genuine vacuum solutions in GR, will have to be analyzed in detail in future works since the effective modifications may not preserve the asymptotic structure or subtly affect the standard black-hole conditions on the modes.

 As a last remark, let us mention that the Riccati equation for the Darboux generating function $W$ allows us to rewrite Eq.~\eqref{master-frequency-ext-int} as

 irrespectively of the sign on the potential.
 This leads to realizing that the two Darboux related potentials correspond to supersymmetric partners, so that the master equation~\eqref{master-frequency-ext-int} can be factorized into